-ECE 51 Special Topics in ECE 0.5 to 2.5 units
+ECE 51Special Topics in ECE0.5 to 2.5 units9-45 lecture hours

 Contemporary issues and practices for teachers and caregivers in the Early Childhood area, including: curriculum, health and safety, legislation and advocacy, licensing regulations and other related subjects.
 Students will apply the principles to their own work settings and age groups.
 Grades are P/NP.
 (L)